Unveiling Overlooked Performance Variance in Serverless Computing

-We then analyze the performance of the 65 serverless functions.
-We execute these functions with the configurations and the serverless platform used in their original papers.
-If no specific configurations are given, serverless functions are executed using the default configurations of platforms.
-At the time of our study, the default memory size of AWS Lambda is 128 MB~\cite{AWSmemory}, and its function timeout time is 3 seconds~\cite{AWStimeout}.
-For Google Cloud Functions, the default memory size and function timeout time are 256 MB~\cite{Googlememory} and 60 seconds~\cite{Goolgetimeout}, respectively.
-Once insufficient memory size or function timeout is detected during function executions, we keep executing the serverless functions by increasing the memory size or function timeout time until they can be executed successfully.
-We execute each serverless function for $n$ rounds.
-In each round, we execute the function twice using the same input and configurations to obtain the cold-start and warm-start performance, respectively.
-We set each round to half an hour, because we find that this duration allows the serverless function to be executed twice, and the resources used for execution will be released to ensure that the start of the next round is still a cold start.
-In addition, in each round, the second execution starts five seconds after the completion of the first execution, because we find that this duration can ensure the successful warm start of the serverless function.
-Finally, we obtain 65 $\times$ ($n$ + $n$) = 130$n$ data points (65$n$ for cold start and 65$n$ for warm start) about the response latency of serverless functions.
+To explore performance results across different times of the day and capture the comprehensive performance characteristics of serverless functions, we obtain response latencies of serverless functions for 50 trials.
+Meanwhile, to explore different performance types (especially ``cold-start performance'') of serverless functions, we employ a different strategy of multiple interleaved trials, meaning that functions from different platforms and languages are executed in an interleaved manner, with each trial being separated by a fixed interval (e.g., half an hour).
+This strategy also mitigates the issue of functions being executed too closely in time and makes all performance results span at least one full day to capture variability across different times of the day.
+In each trial, we execute each tested serverless function twice using the same input and configuration to obtain the cold-start response latency and warm-start response latency, respectively.
+We set the fixed interval between each trial to half an hour, because we find that the resources used for execution can be released to ensure that the start of the next trial is still a cold start.
+This also reduces potential residual effects on subsequent trials.
+In addition, in each trial, the second execution of each function starts five seconds after the completion of the first execution, because we find that this duration can ensure the successful warm start of each serverless function.
+Finally, we obtain 72 $\times$ (50 + 50) = 7,200 data points (3,600 for cold start and 3,600 for warm start) about the end-to-end response latency of serverless functions.
+The execution results are produced between April 17, 2024 and May 10, 2024.

-We denote the 65 serverless functions as \textit{Func1}, \textit{Func2}, ..., and \textit{Func65}.
-The number mapping information about 65 serverless functions has been provided in our repository~\cite{ourdata}.
-We also provide raw performance data generated by each serverless function.